data-lessons/SQL-business/_episodes/01-sql-data.md

 ## Dataset Description

-The data we will be using soda sells data.
+The data we will be using is soda sells data.
 It contains invoice information about soda purchase from soda makers (vendors) by retail stores.
 The data was originated from a real dataset.
-We have modofied the dataset for this workshop.
+We have modified the dataset for this workshop.
 For example, soda names are completely fictitious, and price was also normalized.

 1. In an jupyter notebook cell, put in the following code to import sqlite3 and pandas modules:
 ```